Ivansteinium/EHN/Prac2/README.md

     $ gcc AES.c -o AES

 Only standard libraries are used, so no packages need to be installed separately.

 Compilation was tested on **Linux Ubuntu 18.04.4 LTS**.

 ## Usage

-The following should be run in a terminal window in the same folder where the executable is located:
+A command in the following format should be run in a terminal window in the same folder where the executable is located:

     $ ./AES -arg1 value1 -arg2 value2...